Gated content illustrated by a lock and key.

 Article Outline

-Pros & Cons for Gating Content
+Pros & Cons of Gating Content

 According to Starfleet Media’s B2B Content Marketing and Lead Generation report, respondents estimate they keep 80% of their major content marketing assets gated.